Call us: 0333 999 2676

 Switzerland

-Switzerland received an ‘A’ grade for animal welfare from the World Animal Protection organisation back in 2014, which means it’s one of the best countries in the world when it comes to protecting animals.
-The country prohibits both the suffering and harm of animals without justification, meaning causing harm without having the right farming or food manufacturing rights is illegal.
 The country uses laws that, if breached, results in a ban on keeping, breeding or trading animals.
 But it’s not just wild animals that are protected in Switzerland, as many pets are protected by these laws too.
 It is illegal to mistreat farm animals, conduct animal testing of any kind, use barking inhibitors, harm stray dogs and part social animals.
-Social animals that must be kept in pairs include, guinea pigs and rabbits, which means you’d be breaking the law and potentially face a prison sentence if you only bought one rabbit, as an example, to keep as a pet!
+Austria requires owners to keep social animals, such as guinea pigs and rabbits, in pairs.
+If you buy only one rabbit as a pet, you could break the law and face a prison sentence.

 Kenya